DavidRieman/WheelMUD/docs/Features.md

 * Self-sufficient service for deployments.
 (If the game crashes, the service restarts.)
 * Easy set up and one-key debugging.
 (F5 to launch ServerHarness.
 No arcane manual steps required.)
 * Significant StyleCop code compliance for consistent code.
-For more information on topics such as our Project Goals and Getting Started, check out the [TODO Documentation].
+For more information on topics such as our Project Goals and Getting Started, check out the [Documentation](https://github.com/DavidRieman/WheelMUD/tree/master/docs) area.

 ## In the Pipeline
 WheelMUD version 0.5 will include: